BlogPSUs

 For a better understanding of the recruitment process in ISRO this article will be divided into 5 parts:

-It is the basic qualification that ISRO expects the candidates appearing for the ISRO entrance exam must-have.
-Accordingly, the ISRO Exam Eligibility criteria are of various types: Age, Educational Qualification, other
+It is the basic qualification that it expects the candidates appearing for the entrance exam are expected to have.
+According to official sites, Exam Eligibility criteria are of various types: Age, Educational Qualification, and others

 Age Requirement:

-• The ISRO Requirement with respect to age is that the maximum age limit for all the candidates is 35 years i.e. candidates less than 35 years of age can apply for the post of Scientist in ISRO.
+• The requirement for this exam concerning age is that the maximum age limit for all the candidates is 35 years, i.e. candidates less than 35 years of age can apply for the post of Scientist in this space organisation.

 • The maximum age limit for all the SC/ST candidates is 40 years